britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

     }
 ]
 ```
-As we want to show an inline legend, which doesn't show the quantity, we only need to pass an array with our topic names, an id and a random quantity.
-Here is how we will create that data:
+As we want to show an inline legend, which doesn't show the quantity, we only need to pass an array with our topic names, an id, and a random quantity.
+Here is how we create that data:
 ```js
 const legendData = lineData.dataByTopic.map(
     ({topicName, topic}) => ({